vickyscowcroft/bayesian_pl_fitting/README.md

 A number of things are in the documentation above, but here are some extras:

+### Make sure the mean acceptance fraction is between 0.2 and 0.5

+BATDOG reports the mean acceptance fraction when running, and it ideally should be in the range 0.2 to 0.5.
+If it is significantly lower then this, that can mean two things:
+1. There aren't enough walkers.
+2. The model is too complicated (with too many parameters) - their degeneracies will cause `emcee` to get very stuck.

+More guidance can be found in [this paper](https://ui.adsabs.harvard.edu/#abs/2013PASP..125..306F/abstract) made by the creators of `emcee`.

-### Include zero-point calibration stars in your model if you're inferring for a systematic parallax offset
+### You may need to include zero-point calibration stars in your model if you're inferring for a systematic parallax offset

-Due to the degeneracy between all parameters - parallax, extinction, period, etc - BATDOG will often get cheeky and use the zero-point offset parameter to shift things around because it doesn't know any better.
+Due to the degeneracy between all parameters - parallax, extinction, etc - BATDOG may get cheeky and use the zero-point offset parameter to shift things around because it doesn't know any better.
 Having at least ~5 calibration stars would solve this.
+This is likely to be more of an issue for runs with a small number of stars or with few photometric bands.

-For further guidance on why inferring for parallax offsets is necessary with Gaia data in small sections of the sky, see Bailer-Jones 2018 (IV) or Gaia Collaboration 2018 (Using Gaia parallaxes).
+For further guidance on why inferring for parallax offsets is necessary with Gaia data in small sections of the sky (e.g. the Magellanic clouds), see Bailer-Jones 2018 (IV) or Gaia Collaboration 2018 (Using Gaia parallaxes).

 ## Author details